NYancer3/knowledge18-ccw0460/guidebook.md

       /* populate the 'data' object */
       /* e.g., data.table = $sp.getValue('table'); */

-      data.options = {};
+      // Instantiate a container for our chart options.
+We will get these from the widget instance options. data.options = {};

-      var table = $sp.getValue('table') || options.table;
+      // Here we define the table, "group by" field, and initial filterr for the chart var table = $sp.getValue('table') || options.table;
       var field = $sp.getValue('display_field') || options.display_field;
       var filter = $sp.getValue('filter') || options.filter;

       data.currentPage = $sp.getParameter('id');

-      data.chartLabels = [];
+      // Instantiate axis labels and data containers. data.chartLabels = [];
       data.chartData = [];

-      data.chartLookup = {};
+      // We will need to make an index of field values to query conditions.
+We will need this for the click actions on our chart; when you click the chart, we will get the query value to send to the list based on the value of the slice you clicked. data.chartLookup = {};

-      data.targetPage = options.target_page || 'list';
+      // We can either specify a target page for our chart, or default to the "list" page data.targetPage = options.target_page || 'list';

+      // Here we start setting our chart options.
+Note the defaults in case you do not enter any instance options
       // Animation Speed, default 1000
       data.options.animate = parseInt(options.animation_speed);
       if (isNaN(parseInt(data.options.animate))){